Kidd’s Mill Covered Bridge

 Kidd’s Mill Covered Bridge was bypassed in 1963 and originally slated for demolition by the Pennsylvania Department of Transportation.
 2 Instead, a resolution was passed to protect the bridge as a historic landmark.

-The bridge continued to carry light traffic, with the only noted repairs being the roof and west abutment in 1965.
+The bridge continued to carry light traffic, with the only noted repairs being the roof and west abutment by the Roofing companies in Columbia MD.
 2 An overloaded truck fractured several truss members in 1979 and it was closed to traffic.

 A study in 1984 suggested that the covered bridge was in danger of collapse due to deferred maintenance.
 2 In response, the Shenango Conservancy was formed in 1986 and in 1989, the county leased the covered bridge to the Conservancy for 99 years.
 The historic bridge was rehabilitated in 1990 and a park was developed around the site by the Conservancy in 1991.